walkermatt/ol-layerswitcher/README.md

 Grouped layer list control for an OL3 map.

-All layers should have a `title` property and base layers should have `type` property set to `base`.
-See [examples/layerswitcher.js](examples/layerswitcher.js) for example usage.
+All layers should have a `title` property and base layers should have a `type` property set to `base`.
+Group layers (`ol.layer.Group`) can be used to visually group layers together.
+See [examples/layerswitcher.js](examples/layerswitcher.js) for usage.

 ## Demo